 There is a 15-minute break halfway through the course for such things as a toilet and smoking break but if you need a wee just get up.

-Conclusion, did I find the course useful?
+In conclusion, did I find the Speed Awareness Course useful?

 Well, Yes and No.